kiiryuuw/EGBI-122-Computer-programming/README.md

 - The TDEE value is saved to the _tdee_state_, making it immediately available for comparison in the Food Tracker tab.

 #### Tab 3: 🍏 Food Calorie Tracker
-  In this tab, clicking the add_food_button will call the add_food_entry() function.
+  In this tab, clicking the _add_food_button_ will call the _add_food_entry()_ function.
 It uses data from either the dropdown menu or the manual input fields.
 The code then proceeds as follows:

-- Data Source Selection : The function first checks whether the user selected a common food from the Dropdown or manually entered a value into the Manual Food and Entry Calories  fields.
+- Data Source Selection : The function first checks whether the user selected a common food from the **Dropdown** or manually entered a value into the **Manual Food** and **Entry Calories**  fields.
-- Item logging : The food and calorie data are then saved into the food_log_state table, which serves as a history of the day's meals.
+- Item logging : The food and calorie data are then saved into the _food_log_state table_, which serves as a history of the day's meals.
-- Instant Screen Update : As soon as an item is successfully added, the update_tracker_summary() function is called to:
+- Instant Screen Update : As soon as an item is successfully added, the _update_tracker_summary()_ function is called to:
-    - Calculate today's total calories from the food_log_state data.
+    - Calculate today's total calories from the _food_log_state_ data.
     - Compare the total to the TDEE goal from Tab 2, showing the user how many calories they have left or if they've gone over.
     - Generate a graph : A bar chart is created to display the total calories consumed over the last 7 days, complete with a dotted line representing the TDEE goal.
 This gives the user a clear overview of their eating habits and trends.

   After successfully adding a food item, the function automatically clears the input fields.
 This allows the user to quickly and conveniently enter the next item.

-Additional Advice : Because this code saves and updates data on a daily basis, if you want to add new items to the food log for the current day, you can press Add Food Item multiple times.
+_Additional Advice_ : Because this code saves and updates data on a daily basis, if you want to add new items to the food log for the current day, you can press **Add Food Item** multiple times.
 Each time you do, the new food will be added, and the day's calorie total will be automatically recalculated.